 - The role of a strong, well-trained board president

+- Importance of setting expectations and demonstrating the limits of board power

 - Advance notice should be read to the attendees of expectations

 - Time limits

 - Consistency of application of all rules.

 - Whether to interrupt.

 - Community complaints

 - Staff or student (identifiable issues)